pradnyadeva/admin-dashboard/README.md

 Responsive design: The implemented grid layouts ensure that the application is fully responsive and adapts seamlessly to different screen sizes and devices.

 Grid-specific techniques: The project explores various grid-specific techniques such as grid areas, alignment, spanning, and nesting to create dynamic and complex layouts.

+# Contributions
+Contributions to this project are currently not open.
+However, if you have any suggestions, feedback, or improvements you would like to share, please feel free to reach out to me.
+Your input is always appreciated.

+# License
+The contents of this repository are licensed under the MIT License.
+Please refer to the license file for more information.

+# Contact
+If you have any questions or want to connect with me, you can reach me via the contact information provided in my GitHub profile.

+Thank you for your interest in my grid implementation project developed during The Odin Project!